Global Lua Modules

-When writing custom Edge rules with Edgelang, sometimes you need to call a custom Lua module, you can add this Lua module with the Global Lua Module.
+When writing custom Edge rules in Edgelang, you may sometimes need to invoke a custom Lua module.
+In such cases, you can add the Lua module through Global Lua Modules.

-Let’s see how to create a global Lua module and reference it in Edgelang.
+Let’s take a look at how to create a global Lua module and reference it in Edgelang.

-Then click Global Lua Modules in the left navigation bar to go to the Global Lua Modules page.
+Then click Global Lua Modules in the left navigation bar to enter the Global Lua Modules page.

 local _M = {}